Rākau Roroa/ Tall Trees

 – Attach a photograph of yourself (for internal use)

-– Confirm that you can dedicate sufficient time and energy to complete the training (Detailed in Role Descriptions below)
+– Confirm that you can dedicate sufficient time to completing the training

-Time Commitment – One 2 day face to face training between March and May.
+Time Commitment – One, 2 day, face-to-face training between May and June.
 Total – 2 days + Travel where required.
-Subsequent cohort training (approx 14 hours self-directed study) will be online from mid to late 2018 and can be done at your own pace.
+Subsequent training for participants (approx 14 hours self-directed study) will be online from mid to late 2018 and can be done at your own pace.

 Remuneration – Training is free for selected Tall Trees, travel expenses will be reimbursed.